sonata-nfv/sonata-nfv.github.io/sp.md

    b. [haproxy](http://bit.ly/5GTANGO_HAproxy)

-2. Network service descriptor on-boarded to the Service Platform:

-   Check if the Package is available in the service plaform.
-It can be done with the command: `curl http://<service_platform_ip>/api/v3/packages`.
-If the Network Service is not avaible then you can on-board using this command:

-   `curl -X POST http://<service_platform_ip>/api/v3/packages -F "package=@./eu.5gtango.ns-squid-haproxy.0.1.tgo" -H 'content-type:multipart/form-data`.

-   The package used in this guide is availabe in [here](files/eu.5gtango.ns-squid-haproxy.0.1.tgo)

-3. VIM configured in the Service Platform:
+2. VIM configured in the Service Platform:

    After the installation of the SP, you need to attach a VIM.
 You can use [this](https://raw.githubusercontent.com/sonata-nfv/sonata-nfv.github.io/master/vim_script.sh) bash script to perform this task.
 To customize the configuration you will need to edit the script and modify the variables.